The grass on the open plains begins to dry out causing the red oat grass to turn golden brown.

-In the forests, the Warburgia trees continue to fruit, drawing in elephants and baboons to feast.
-On windy days or after a storm, elephants enter camps to pick up Warburgia fruit that has dropped to the ground.
+In the forests, Warburgia trees continue to fruit, drawing in elephants and baboons to feast.
+On windy days or after a storm, elephants come into our camps to pick up the Warburgia fruit that has dropped to the ground.

-One February we were incredibly privileged to witness an elephant give birth right next to the bar tent at Little Governors Camp, the mother elephant wandered into camp followed by a group of other elephants.
-The mother settled herself close to the bar tent and the other elephants disappeared, after much trumpeting and effort she gave birth right in front of a group of newly arrived guests!
+One February, we were incredibly privileged to witness an elephant give birth right next to the bar tent at Little Governors Camp.
+The mother elephant wandered into camp followed by a group of other elephants.
+The mother settled herself close to the bar tent and the other elephants disappeared.
+After much audible effort, she gave birth right in front of a group of newly arrived guests!

 Families of giraffe are seen throughout the woodlands, feeding on the leaves of Warburgia trees.
-Often these families will spend days within the Governors Camp grounds.
+Often these families will spend days within the Governors’ camp grounds.

 Eland herds are scattered across the plains.
 Defassa waterbuck occupy the grasslands around the marsh feeding on grasses and herbs.
 The big herd of Cape buffalo which consists of around 500 individuals, can be seen on the Bila Shaka grasslands and slopes of Rhino ridge, where the coarse grasses they like to feed on grow.
 There are many calves amongst the herd and calving often happens in February.
 Topi and Cokes hartebeest are found in all areas of Musiara.